List of cosmological computation software: CMBEASY

 CMBEASY is a software package written by Michael Doran, Georg Robbers and Christian M. Müller.
 The code is based on the CMBFAST package.
 CMBEASY is fully object oriented C++.
 This considerably simplifies manipulations and extensions of the CMBFAST code.
 In addition, a powerful Spline class can be used to easily store and visualize data.
 Many features of the CMBEASY package are also accessible via a graphical user interface.
 This may be helpful for gaining intuition, as well as for instruction purposes.

 CLASS

-The purpose of the Cosmic Linear Anisotropy Solving System is to simulate the evolution of linear perturbations in the universe and to compute CMB and large scale structure observables.
+The code Cosmic Linear Anisotropy Solving System (CLASS) has been developed by Julien Lesgourgues and Thomas Tram.
+Its purpose is to simulate the evolution of linear perturbations in the universe and to compute CMB and large-scale structure observables.
 CLASS is written in plain C to achieve high performance, yet its modular structure emulates the architecture and philosophy of classes in object-oriented languages for enhanced readability and modularity.
 The name "CLASS" also derives from its object-oriented style, mimicking the notion of a class.